November Daylight Saving Time Fall Back: Embrace the Extra Hour

 As we learned, daylight saving time can disrupt sleep for some people.
 At Chilipad by sleepme, we make it easy to control your bed temperature with the help of our natural, hydro-powered bed cooling systems.

-Whether you select the Chilipad Dock Pro or Chilipad Cube sleep system, they allow you to control the temperature of your mattress topper, allowing you to sleep at your preferred temperature.
+Whether you select the Chilipad Dock Pro or Chilipad Cube, these bed cooling systems allow you to control the temperature of your mattress topper, allowing you to sleep at your preferred temperature.

 Learn more about the benefits of sleeping cooler.